Ragh7av/Tamagotchi/README.md

 <h1 align="center">Overview</h1>

-<p align="center">Luna is a DIY Tamagotchi that lives inside a tiny OLED screen.
+<p align="center">A DIY Tamagotchi that lives inside a tiny OLED screen.
 Powered by the incredibly compact XIAO ESP32C3 microcontroller, it features 4 tactile buttons and a rotary encoder to interact with your pet.
 You can feed it Luosifen, take it mountain climbing, let it nap, or play a wildcard minigame to keep its stats high!

 <h1 align="center">Why am I even building this?</h1>
 <p align="center">